 10. Consult a Personal Injury Attorney

 An attorney can evaluate whether the other driver was at fault, calculate the full value of your claim including future medical expenses and lost earning capacity, negotiate with insurance companies on your behalf, and take your case to trial if a fair settlement cannot be reached.
+Many personal injury attorneys work on contingency—you do not pay unless and until you recover compensation.

 If you have been injured in a car accident in Ohio, Jwayyed Law LLC can help you understand your options and fight for the compensation you deserve.
+See our case results for examples of settlements we have achieved.
+Call (614) 285-5482 or schedule a free consultation today.
+We work on contingency—there is no cost to you unless we win your case.

 This article is for informational purposes only and does not constitute legal advice.
 For legal counsel regarding your specific situation, contact Jwayyed Law, LLC.